fercarozzi/Seismic.jl/README.md

 This module provides tools to read, write, and process seismic data.
-(The documentation can be found [here](http://seismicjulia.github.io/Seismic.jl) and [here]
+(The documentation can be found [here](http://seismicjulia.github.io/Seismic.jl) and [here](http://seismic.physics.ualberta.ca).).
-(http://seismic.physics.ualberta.ca).).
 At the moment, it is updated and tested against Julia 0.6

 ## Installation
 To use this package you must first install the [Julia](http://julialang.org/downloads/) programming language.
 Once you have Julia you can install the Seismic package by typing ```Pkg.add("Seismic")``` on the Julia command line and then run ```Pkg.checkout("Seismic")``` to stay updated to the last version in this repository.